Laughing out loud in the 70s and 80s: the best comedies

 Top Secret!
 (1984)

-'Top Secret!' - This crazy comedy shows a young Val Kilmer as an American rock star travelling to Germany to perform at an important cultural festival.
+'Top Secret!' - This crazy comedy shows a young Val Kilmer as an American rock star traveling to Germany to perform at an important cultural festival.
 Things don't turn out the way he thought they would, though.

 Pee-Wee's Big Adventure (1985)

 'Pee-Wee's Big Adventure' - What the good Pee-Wee Herman goes through to get his bike back, is worth an entire movie.
-And they do it very well in this film that marked 1980s' comedy.
+And they do it very well in this film that marked 1980s comedy.

 Ferris Bueller's Day Off (1986)